-- The patient continues to gamble despite risks to relationships, job, school, or other positive situation.
+- The patient continues to gamble despite risks to relationships, job, school, or other positive situations.

 - The patient seeks financial help from others as a result of gambling losses.

-It is possible for gambling addicts to experience periods of remission during which gambling activity slows or stops.
+Gambling addicts can experience periods of remission during which gambling activity slows or stops.
 These periods are usually temporary, however, and gambling problems are likely to return.

 PLEASE CONSULT A PHYSICIAN FOR MORE INFORMATION.